robbintt/outlines/digests/compilers-ch1-the-dragon-book.md

 ### 1.3 The Phases of a Compiler

+A compiler operates in conceptual `phases`.
+Each transforms the `source program` from one representation to another.

+See fig. 1.9, page 10 for a "typical decomposition of a compiler".

+Some phases may be grouped together.
+Intermediate representations between grouped phases need not be explicity constructed.

+###### Phases

+There are six phases between `source program` and `target program`:

+1. Lexical Analyzer
+1. Syntax Analyzer
+1. Semantic Analyzer
+1. Intermediate Code Generator
+1. Code Optimizer
+1. Code Generator

+See figure 1.10 , page 13, for a detailed translation of `position := initial + rate * 60`.

+###### Supplementary Phases (used during every phase)

+1. Symbol-table manager
+1. Error handler

 #### Symbol-Table Management

+1. `Symbol Table`: data structure containing a record for each identifier with fields for the attributes of the identifier.
+Quickly find, store, and retrieve data for that identifier.

+The `identifier` is added by the `lexical analyzer` but the identifier's `attributes` are typically added and consumed during later phases.

+An attribute could be something like storage, scope, type.
+If the identifier is a procedure: perhaps number and type of arguments, method of passing arguments (by reference, etc.), and type returned, if any.

+See chapters: 2, 7 for more about symbol tables.

 #### Error Detection and Reporting

+Each phase must encounter and deal with errors, and potentially proceed.

+The `syntax analyzer` and `semantic analyzer` typically handle a large fraction of errors.

+The `lexical analyzer` may encounter errors when remaining characters do not form a token.

+The `syntax analyser` finds errors where the `token stream` violates the structure rules.

+The `semantic analyzer` can find errors where a meaningless operation occurs, e.g. add an array to the name of a procedure.

+Further discussion of errors for each phase is included in the part of the book devoted to that phase.

 #### The Analysis Phase

+As `translation` progresses, the compiler's representatin of the source program changes.

+note: In this diagram and chapter, the `intermediate representation` is considered/proxied as the `syntax tree` and `symbol table`.
+The data structure for the tree in `fig. 1.10` is shown in `fig. 1.11b`.

+`Lexical analysis` is covered in chapter 3.

 #### Intermediate Code Generation

+Some compilers generate an explicit `intermediate representation` of the `source program`, "a program for an abstract machine".

+Variety of forms.

+Chapter 8 covers principle `intermediate representations` in compilers.
+Chapters 5, 8 cover algorithms for generating intermedaite code for typical programming language constructs.

+##### Properties of an `intermediate representation`

+1. easy to produce
+1. easy to translate into the `target program`

+##### `Three-address code`

+`Three-address code` consists of a sequence of instructions, each of which has at most three operands.

+Assembly language for a machine in which every memory location can act like a register.

 #### Code Optimization

+**Goal:** improve intermediate code.

+Simple example on pages 14-15.

+Chapter 9 discusses simple optimizations.

+Chapter 10 gives technology used by most powerful optimizing compilers.

 #### Code Generation

+**Goal:** generate `target code` from `intermediate code`.

+Normally this gives `relocateable machine code` or `assembly code`.

+A crucial aspect is assignment of variables to registers.

+Simple example on pages 15-16.

+Chapter 9 covers code generation.

 ### 1.4 Cousins of the Compiler

 ### 1.5 The Grouping of Phases